Skip to main content

 Step 4: Create Edge/Origin Scale Sets

-We need to setup scale sets.
+We need to set up scale sets.
 Click Create a Resource in the portal which is on the upper left.
 Enter "Virtual Machine Scale Set" in the Search the Marketplace box at the top of the New pane that appears.
 Click "Virtual Machine Scale Set" when it appears in the search results.

 Proceed by clicking "Create" button